 From back-cover: Halting climate change demands rapid and deep decarbonization of our energy systems.
 Those energy systems go much beyond the electricity grid, and they also have distinct characteristics and demands.
 District heating is one of these systems.
 These local heating networks are currently served by combusting fuels in heat-only of combined heat and power (CHP) capable plants.

 This study looks at the potential to deeply cut emissions in district heating networks with small nuclear reactors (SMRs) in the Finnish context, with a case study also included for Poland.
 What are the demand profiles of these networks, and how well they can be met with upcoming SMRs?

 ERRATA: The printed version regrettably had an error regarding heat consumption in Warsaw, Poland.
 Instead of 27 TWhs, Warsaw today uses around 7 TWhs of heating annually.
 This pdf version has been updated with official projected demand for 2040, which is around 14 TWh/year.
-The models/graphs also have half the amount of reactors (but with same capacity / reactor) to meet some of that demand.
+The models/graphs also have half the amount of reactors (but with same capacity / reactor).

 Decarbonizing Cities: Helsinki Metropolitan Area – Providing district heating, power and transportation fuels with advanced nuclear reactors